VaghaniUtsav/AI-2026/MyBI_LikeForLike_Measures.md

 -- (6) HELPER (WTD only): Monday of the SAME ISO week, one ISO year earlier.
 --     ISO rules: weeks start Monday; week 1 is the week containing 4 Jan; the --     week's ISO year is the year of its Thursday.
-We map (ISO year, ISO week) --     back one year and rebuild the Monday, clamping week 53 -> 52 when the prior --     ISO year is shorter.
-Uses ISOWEEKNUM (a plain date function, PBIRS-safe).
+ISO week NUMBER is computed --     MANUALLY (this PBIRS build has no ISOWEEKNUM) as the count of whole weeks --     between the week's Monday and the Monday of ISO week 1.
+We map that week --     number back one ISO year and rebuild the Monday, clamping 53 -> 52 when the --     prior ISO year is shorter.
+Uses only WEEKDAY / DATE — both PBIRS-safe.
 _PY Week Start (ISO) =
 VAR S         = [_Period Start]                           -- Monday of the anchor's ISO week VAR Thu       = S + 3                                     -- Thursday fixes the ISO year VAR ISOYear   = YEAR( Thu )
+-- ISO week 1 Monday of THIS ISO year (week containing 4 Jan):
+VAR Jan4      = DATE( ISOYear, 1, 4 )
+VAR Week1Mon  = Jan4 - ( WEEKDAY( Jan4, 2 ) - 1 )
-VAR ISOWeek  = ISOWEEKNUM( S )
+VAR ISOWeek   = INT( ( S - Week1Mon ) / 7 ) + 1           -- manual ISO week number
+-- Prior ISO year: its week-1 Monday and its total week count (28 Dec is always last week):
 VAR PrevYear  = ISOYear - 1
+VAR PJan4     = DATE( PrevYear, 1, 4 )
+VAR PWeek1Mon = PJan4 - ( WEEKDAY( PJan4, 2 ) - 1 )
-VAR MaxWeek  = ISOWEEKNUM( DATE( PrevYear, 12, 28 ) )     -- 28 Dec is always in the last ISO week
+VAR PDec28    = DATE( PrevYear, 12, 28 )
+VAR PDec28Mon = PDec28 - ( WEEKDAY( PDec28, 2 ) - 1 )
+VAR MaxWeek   = INT( ( PDec28Mon - PWeek1Mon ) / 7 ) + 1  -- 52 or 53
-VAR TgtWeek  = MIN( ISOWeek, MaxWeek )                    -- clamp 53 -> 52 if prior year has no W53
+VAR TgtWeek   = MIN( ISOWeek, MaxWeek )                   -- clamp 53 -> 52 if no W53 last year
-VAR Jan4Prev = DATE( PrevYear, 1, 4 )                     -- 4 Jan is always in ISO week 1
-VAR Week1Mon = Jan4Prev - ( WEEKDAY( Jan4Prev, 2 ) - 1 )  -- Monday of prior year's ISO week 1
 RETURN
-    Week1Mon + ( TgtWeek - 1 ) * 7
+    PWeek1Mon + ( TgtWeek - 1 ) * 7                       -- Monday of the same ISO week last year

 -- (7) First day of the same period one year earlier.
 _PY Start =